Newsletter: Read the latest issue

 Let us show you some of the reasons why you'll love Kansas City.

 Do you have to see it to believe it?
-You'll fit right in here in the Show Me State.
 We suggest you start here: Find nearby attractions, hotels, shopping, restaurants and more!

-10. Cheer on our Hometown HeroesCelebrate the Kansas City Royals' outstanding 2014 season, put on your red and get caught up in the excitement of a Kansas City Chiefs football game, or head to see our hometown soccer champions, Sporting Kansas City, winners of the 2013 MLS Cup.
+10. Cheer on our Hometown HeroesCelebrate the Kansas City Royals' 2015 World Series win, put on your red and get caught up in the excitement of a Kansas City Chiefs football game, or head to see our hometown soccer champions, Sporting Kansas City.
 There's something for every sports fan.
 Just don't forget to get there early - Kansas City is serious about our tailgating.

 7. Retail Therapy Shopaholics can get their fix at the beautiful Country Club Plaza, the sprawling Legends Outlets or quaint local Kansas City shopping districts, such as Brookside or Briarcliff Village.